FilippoLeone/datasetto/ops/README.md

 When serving the app at `https://yourdomain.com` you typically want **two DNS records**:

 - `app.yourdomain.com` (or root): can sit behind Cloudflare/another CDN and forwards HTTP traffic on port 80.
-- `rtmp.yourdomain.com`: points to the RTMP container over **TCP 443**.
-If you require TLS termination in front of the server, enable a TCP proxy such as Cloudflare Spectrum for this record.
-Otherwise keep it DNS-only and stream over plain RTMP on port 443.
+- `rtmp.yourdomain.com`: points to the RTMP container over **TCP 1935**.
+If you require TLS termination in front of the server, you can proxy RTMP through a service like Cloudflare Spectrum; otherwise keep it DNS-only and stream directly.

 Firewall / networking checklist:

-- Open ports **80** and **443** on the host firewall / cloud security group.
+- Open ports **80** and **1935** on the host firewall / cloud security group.
-- If you use a managed load balancer, add a TCP listener for 443 that targets the RTMP container.
+- If you use a managed load balancer, add a TCP listener for 1935 that targets the RTMP container.
-- From your laptop run `openssl s_client -connect rtmp.yourdomain.com:443 -servername rtmp.yourdomain.com` (or `nc`) to verify the port is reachable before testing with OBS.
+- From your laptop run `telnet rtmp.yourdomain.com 1935` (or `nc`) to verify the port is reachable before testing with OBS.

 Once networking is set up, export these variables before running the production compose file (either in your shell or an `.env` file):